Pacmard/VKBot/README.md

 6. You need your own https://openweathermap.org/api key.
 * Signup and place in *let weatherToken = "token from https://openweathermap.org/api"*

-### After completing all of the above actions, launch the bot, invite him to the conversation, give the administrator rights of the conversation and send !apply to the conversation, this command will give admin rights to creator of the conversation
+### After completing all of the above actions, launch the bot by *node index.js* command, invite him to the conversation, give the administrator rights of the conversation and send !apply to the conversation, this command will give admin rights to creator of the conversation

 # Commands